mdhiggins/sickbeard_mp4_automator/README.md

     - `video-profile` = set the video profile.
 Can use multiple comma separated values to whitelist multiple profiles, first profile will be default conversion choice.
 Leave blank to disable
     - `h264-max-level` = set your max h264 level.
 Use the decimal format.
 Levels lower than the specified value, if otherwise appropriate, will be copied without transcoding.
 Example - `4.0`
     - `pix_fmt` = set the video pix_fmt.
 If you don't know what this is just leave it blank.
 Can use multiple comma separated values to whitelist multiple formats, first format will be default conversion choice
+    - `hwaccels` = supported hwaccel parameters to be used when appropriate.
+Will be checked against FFMPEG support and ignored if not supported
+    - `hwaccels-decoders` = supported hardware decoders.
+Will also be check against format and FFMPEG support and ignored if not supported
     - `audio-codec` = set your desired audio codecs.
 May specify multiple comma separated values (ex: ac3, aac).
 The first value specified will be the default conversion choice when an undesired codec is encountered; any codecs specified here will be remuxed/copied rather than converted
     - `audio-channel-bitrate` = set the bitrate for each audio channel.
 Default is 256.
 Setting this value to 0 will attempt to mirror the bitrate of the audio source, but this can be unreliable as bitrates vary between different codecs
     - `audio-language` = 3 letter language code for audio streams you wish to copy.
 Leave blank to copy all.
 Separate multiple audio streams with commas (ex: eng,spa)